The Singing Statues or the Vocal Memnon

 The Grand Mortuary Complex

 The Mortuary complex built by Amenhotep III was the largest and the biggest building that has ever been built in Egypt.
 It was even more inspiring than the Karnak Temple.
 It included numerous rooms, halls, and plateaus, which mirrored the vision of the Field of Reeds, the Egyptian paradise.
-Very little remains today of Amenhotep’s temple.
-It turned into ruins after the disastrous earthquakes and floods in Egypt.
+Very little remains today of Amenhotep’s temple as only a few remains are left after the disastrous earthquakes and floods in Egypt.

 Colossi of Memnon symbolize the rule of the king over Egypt.
 The three figures in the statues, Amenhotep III, his wife Tiye, and his mother Mutemwiya are all symbols of rebirth.
 They have withstood all the natural disasters that they faced.

-- Twins statues that depict Amenhotep in a seated position.
+- Twins statues depict Amenhotep in a seated position.

 - Two shorter figures that depict Tiye, Amenhotep’s wife, and Mutemwiya, Amenhotep’s mother.

 While being in Luxor, you definitely have to visit the remarkable Colossi of Memnon to be able to see the greatness of the Ancients through our Egypt tour packages or Nile cruises presented by “Egypt Tours Portal”.